tecnomod-um/OntoGenix/README.md

 The project utilizes the OpenAI GPT-4 model to develop a semi-automatic system that generates OWL ontologies and RML mappings from CSV datasets using LLMs.

 **Important:**
-Acces to GPT-4 is required so you need to create an account and ask for acces to this model.
+Access to GPT-4 is required so you need to create an account and ask for acces to this model.

 ## GUI